 What maintenance requirements does my car have to meet?

 Your vehicle must follow all laws and regulations for safety, condition, and operation.
 Regulations vary by location, and we expect you to remain compliant with local mandates.
 These include any winter safety requirements.
-Failure to do so will result in a $100* fine.
+Failure to do so will result in a $100* violation fee.
 We’ll charge an additional $200* administrative fee if we must dispatch roadside service.
-Learn more about applicable fees and fines.
+Learn more about applicable host fees.
 You should get a vehicle mechanical and safety inspection at least once a year.
 An inspection will include a check of your car’s most critical safety items, including brakes, steering parts, tires, and lights.
 See a complete list of maintenance requirements below.
 To further help maintain your vehicle’s high standards, we suggest reading about vehicle misrepresentation and material misrepresentation.
 We may remove from our platform any vehicle that hasn’t been properly maintained.

 Maintenance requirements for listing